 Any time a healthcare professional fails to accurately diagnose a disease, it is a serious error on his or her part.
 This error is magnified when the disease he or she failed to diagnose is as life threatening as cancer.
 Many times, the earlier cancer is detected the greater the chance an individual will have of surviving it.

 Types of Compensation a Fort Lauderdale Cancer Attorney Help Recover in a Failure to Diagnose Claim

-If a physician has misdiagnosed you or a loved one, and it has led to increased pain and suffering or even death, you may be to receive compensation for the damages you’ve suffered as a result of medical malpractice on the part of the doctor or hospital.
-Some of the damages you or a loved one may sue for include but are not limited to:
+If a physician has misdiagnosed you or a loved one, and it has led to increased pain and suffering or even death, you may be able to receive compensation for the damages you’ve suffered as a result of medical malpractice on the part of the doctor or hospital.
+Some of the damages you or a loved one may sue for due to a delayed cancer diagnosis include but are not limited to:

 - Loss of enjoyment of life